NickBartelo/Machine-Learning-Classifier-Code/README.md

 Finally, it is necessary to enter the following code into the terminal as well: echo 1 > /proc/sys/vm/overcommit_memory
 This allows Python to ignore the usage of higher than normal computation (e.g. 32 GB).

-7. **All Classifiers**

-Every classifier was made

 # References